-The Scarlett 2i2 may be slightly more expensive, but the expense is fully justified.
+The Scarlett 2i2 may be slightly more expensive, but the expense is fully justified: it’s one of the best on the market.
 Get the Scarlett.

 The AIR 192|4 is just about the same price as the PreSonus, but has better A/D resolution and style.
 Get the M-Audio.

-Who is the PreSonus AudioBox iOne best suited for?
+Who is the AudioBox iOne best suited for?